kenlukas/teractf/CTFs/teractf2025/Web-GuessORama/README.md

 ![source_marked](./source_marked.png)

 So it's looking for something that starts with a 't', followed by any word character, zero or one question marks, four of any character, an 'f', and zero or 1 bangs (exclamation marks).
-In other words it needed at a minimum seven characters starting with a 't' and ending with an 'f' (or eight characters ending in 'f!').
-Hey look!  `teractf` works perfectly.
+In other words, it needed at a minimum seven characters starting with a 't' and ending with an 'f' (or eight characters ending in 'f!').
+Hey, look!  `teractf` works perfectly.

 ![flag1](./flag1.png)